 MUAG 4200: Videogames: Behind the Screens

-Instructor: David Bard-Schwarz | reach me at david.schwarz@unt.edu
+Instructor: David B. Schwarz | reach me at david.schwarz@unt.edu

-In the course we do four things:
+In the course we do five things:

-• we read in psychoanalysis, semiotics, narrative theory, interactivity theory; i have posted videos on these topics and students write in discussion boards daily on these topics as they relate to our focus: the video game Limbo
+• 1) we read in psychoanalysis, semiotics, narrative theory, interactivity theory; i have posted videos on these topics and students write in discussion boards daily on these topics as they relate to our focus: the video game Limbo

-• we make, download, and sample sounds from a wide variety of sources and edit them in the sound editing software Audacity; we also analyze these sounds using the software Sonic Visualizer
+• 2) we make, download, and sample sounds from a wide variety of sources and edit them in the sound editing software Audacity; we also analyze these sounds using the software Sonic Visualizer

-• we work on media-rich criticism in which students' gameplay of Limbo is connected to the readings and suppported with images, videos, and sound clips from the game.
+• 3) we work on media-rich criticism in which students' gameplay of Limbo is connected to the readings and suppported with images, videos, and sound clips from the game.

-• each student adapts a simple PONG game (in javascript, html, and css) to a specific aesthetic using the sounds they have made, downloaded, and / or sampled for paddle sounds, wall sound, and ambient sound).
+• 4) each student adapts a simple PONG game (in javascript, html, and css) to a specific aesthetic using the sounds they have made, downloaded, and / or sampled for paddle sounds, wall sound, and ambient sound).

 Here are a few of the PONG games that students have created over the years: